eiffel-community/community/PROJECT_LIFECYCLE.md

 #### Process for archiving a repository

-- Create ticket in the repository to be archived.
+- Create issue in the repository to be archived.
 See [This repo should be archived eiffel-store#10](https://github.com/eiffel-community/eiffel-store/issues/10) for an example
-- Send mail to maintainers google group, with the following contents (as decided in TC on [Feb 27](https://github.com/eiffel-community/community/blob/master/meetings/MEETINGS_TC_2024.md#action-items-7)):
+- Send mail to maintainers Google group, with the following example contents (as decided in TC on [Feb 8 2024](https://github.com/eiffel-community/community/blob/master/meetings/MEETINGS_TC_2024.md#february-8-2024)):

 > (Subject: Archiving of Eiffel Store)
 > Hi maintainers!
 >
-> We would like to make you aware we have created a ticket in your repository [eiffel-community/eiffel-store#10](https://github.com/eiffel-community/eiffel-store/issues/10) on archiving it.
-Please use this ticket for further communication on this topic.
+> We would like to make you aware we have created a issue in your repository [eiffel-community/eiffel-store#10](https://github.com/eiffel-community/eiffel-store/issues/10) on archiving it.
+Please use this issue for further communication on this topic.
 >
 > Best Regards,
 > Eiffel Technical Committee